arillo/silverstripe-gulp-plate/README.md

 .myClass {}
 ```

-Also code imported this way will be at the top of the generated CSS file as sass moves all includes to the top of the file and the inlining has to happen after Sass compilation.
+Code imported this way will be at the top of the generated CSS file as sass moves all includes to the top of the file and the inlining has to happen after Sass compilation.
 There are no known issues with this at the time of writing.

 ## Shim a jQuery plugin to work with browserify